Why Religion Becomes More Appealing The Older You Get

 Unsplash/Getty

-For many, religion becomes more appealing as life changes — research has shown that people become more devout with age.
+For many, religion becomes more appealing as life changes.
+In fact, research has shown that people become more devout with age.
 But why is that?
-If you weren’t big on God before, what happens in life to shift that perspective for so many people?
+If you weren’t big on God before, what happens in life to change that perspective for so many people?
 Here are some possible explanations for what might be happening.

 Unsplash/Getty